Tottenham news: Will Harry Kane be fit for the Champions League final? | Goal.com

 Pochettino's team will then be given almost three full weeks of rest ahead of the final in Madrid, with no further domestic games to be played.

-Kane is bound to be eyeing the three-week window to get himself not only match-fit for the European test against Liverpool, but also England's Nations League semi-final against Netherlands in Portugal five days later on June 6.
+Kane is bound to be eyeing the three-week window to get himself match-fit for the European test against Liverpool as well as England's Nations League semi-final.

 Liverpool staged a heroic European comeback of their own when they overturned a 3-0 first-leg deficit against Barcelona to win 4-0 at Anfield.